-Whooping cough is currently in Aotearoa New Zealand and as it's very infectious it's important that as many people as possible are protected from catching it.
-Young children (less than a year old) are particularly at risk of severe illness and hospitalisation with whooping cough.
+Whooping cough is currently in Aotearoa New Zealand and is affecting people of all ages.
+It's very infectious (easily caught), so it's important that as many people as possible are protected from catching it.
+Young children (less than a year old) are particularly at risk of severe illness and hospitalisation with whooping cough and it's recommended that they get vaccinated against whooping cough.
+Read more about the free childhood immunisation programme in Aotearoa New Zealand, what's available and when they should be given.

 When should I seek help?